 This program is open to currently enrolled, degree-seeking UW- Eau Claire students who are in the College of Education and Human Sciences and accepted to student teach.
-You must be in good academic standing and have a cumulative GPA of at least 3.0.
+You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of at least 3.0.
 You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 To fulfill UW-Eau Claire requirements, you will complete part of your student teaching placement in Wisconsin and part of it abroad.
 Special education and music education students should discuss their interest in the teaching abroad with their department prior to applying.

 On your EducatorsAbroad application, you list three countries where you would like to student teach.
 EAST makes the final placement based on your proposed teaching area, required grade level, and the academic calendar of the host country.
 Learn more about the placements available in each country by visiting the EAST website: http://educatorsabroad.org/.